Please note that Roots to Work will not request payment for listings on this platform.

 Inclusive working conditions include:

-• Reasonable adjustments for people with disabilities and long-term health conditions.
+Reasonable adjustments: additional support for people with disabilities and long-term health conditions to be able to work effectively.

-• Staff networks e.g. staff of colour, LGBTQ+ staff group.
+Staff networks and affinity groups: such as staff of colour, LGBTQ+ staff group.

 Finding out from staff what conditions and practices they would like to see in policies can be a really positive step.
 This enables senior management to understand the challenges and priorities of the workforce that may differ from their own.